West Southlands Residents Association

 This was almost lost in the mid-1980s.
 City trucks began dumping fill in the wetlands at the ends of 48th, 49th and 50th avenues in preparation to sell the land for new housing.
 Local residents rallied to stop the development and save the wetlands and forest, forming the local residents group now known as the West Southlands Residents Association.

-Thirty-five years later, West Southlands remains a serene residential community in a semi-rural setting with forested parkland and a wide assortment of plants and wildlife.
+More than 40 years later, West Southlands remains a serene residential community in a semi-rural setting with forested parkland and a wide assortment of plants and wildlife.